psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 https://arxiv.org/abs/1810.04805
 - [7] Feng, Shangbin, et al. "BotRGCN: Twitter bot detection with relational graph convolutional networks."
 Proceedings of the 2021 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining.
 2021. https://arxiv.org/abs/2106.13092
+- [8] Feng, Shangbin and Tan, Zhaoxuan and Wan, Herun and Wang, Ningnan and Chen, Zilong and Zhang, Binchi and Zheng, Qinghua and Zhang, Wenqian and Lei, Zhenyu and Yang, Shujie and Feng, Xinshun and Zhang, Qingyue and Wang, Hongrui and Liu, Yuhan and Bai, Yuyang and Wang, Heng and Cai, Zijian and Wang, Yanbo and Zheng, Lijing and Ma, Zihan and Li, Jundong and Luo, Minnan.
+2022.
+TwiBot-22: Towards Graph-Based Twitter Bot Detection.In Proceedings of the Conference on Neural Information Processing Systems (NeurIPS). https://arxiv.org/abs/2206.04564